Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments: ref_clock = integer (10-1000 MHz); Output: integer.
 Example: awg_reference_clock(100) sets the AWG card reference clock to 100 MHz.
 ```
-This function queries or sets the AWG card reference clock (in MHz) for 'External' mode of the [awg_clock_mode(*mode)](#awg_clock_modemode) function.
+This function queries or sets the AWG card reference clock (in MHz) for 'External' mode of the [awg_clock_mode()](#awg_clock_modemode) function.
 If there is no argument the function will return the current reference clock.
 If there is an argument the specified reference clock will be set.
 The minimum available reference clock is 10 MHz.
 The maximum available reference clock is 1000 MHz.
 Default value is 100 MHz.<br/>
 ### awg_card_mode(*mode)
 ```python3
 awg_card_mode(*mode)